-Any building that contains one or more dwelling units used, intended, or designed to be used, intended, or designed to be built, used, let or hired out to be occupied, or that are occupied for living purposes. on a permanent foundation and designed or used principally as the living quarters for one or more families having living space, sleeping accommodations and sanitary facilities.
+A building on a permanent foundation and designed or used principally as the living quarters for one or more families having living space, sleeping accommodations and sanitary facilities.
 Single-family, two-family, three and four-plex structures, multifamily structures, row/attached structures, semi-detached structures, and accessory dwelling units shall all be considered dwellings.